KunVinn/CTM-Clock/README.md

 - **Five-tone music theory page.** Explain why 角音 supports 肝, 商音 supports 肺, etc. — the actual Chinese music theory behind the playlist correspondences.
 With audio examples of each tone (modal, scale, characteristic).
 - **Multi-practitioner relay.** Currently the share form sends to one practitioner.
 A "share with up to 3 colleagues" mode would let users get a second opinion easily.
 - **Translation pass.** Add a third language toggle for English ↔ Norwegian (or another local language) for the surface text.
 The Chinese stays as the canonical reference; the translated layer is just for accessibility.
+- **Sublingual veins reference.** A counterpart to the tongue surface that addresses what shows under the tongue — enlarged or dark sublingual veins are a major sign of blood stasis worth dedicated coverage.

 ### Architectural ideas (would change the project shape)

-- **Convert to a 静态 generator** (Eleventy, Astro) if the page count grows past ~20.
+- **Convert to a static-site generator** (Eleventy, Astro) if the page count grows past ~20.
 Right now the cost is just typing some HTML; past a threshold a templating system pays off.
 - **PWA / offline support.** Add a service worker so the site works fully offline once visited.
 Especially useful for travelers using the meridian clock and tongue tools without reliable internet.
-- **A small admin dashboard** showing aggregate usage stats — popular pages, popular tongue patterns, which terms get clicked most.
-This would require some kind of analytics; Plausible (privacy-friendly, EU-hosted) is a natural fit.
+- **Privacy-friendly analytics.** Plausible (EU-hosted, no cookies, GDPR-clean) would give you popular-page stats without compromising the privacy posture.
+About 1 line of HTML to add.

 ### Things to deliberately *not* do

 - **Don't add user accounts.** They're a liability under helsedataloven and GDPR.
 The site's privacy model is its strongest feature.
+- **Don't auto-fill or pre-populate the directory** by scraping practitioner websites.
+Even if their info is "publicly available" elsewhere, listing them on yours without consent triggers GDPR Article 6 violations.
+The manual-consent process is the *right* answer, not a temporary inconvenience.
 - **Don't add diagnosis claims.** Everything is "self-observation aiding lifestyle adjustment" or "study reference of classical doctrine."
 The educational framing is what allows the site to discuss TCM frankly without crossing into regulated medical territory.
 - **Don't add ads or tracking.** It would conflict with the contemplative tone and most analytics scripts hurt site speed.
+- **Don't accept payment for practitioner listings.** The directory is editorial — practitioners you personally know and trust.
+Paid listings would be advertising under EU law and trigger entirely different regulatory requirements.

 ---